Iqbal-Elham/Awesome_Books/README.md

 # 📖 [Awesome Book] <a name="about-project"></a>

-**[Awesome Books]** is a website that we can add and remove book which I used JavaScript modules pattern.
+**[Awesome Books]** is a Single Page website that we can add and remove book, And I used JavaScript modules pattern.

 ## 🛠 Built With <a name="built-with"></a>